SHAPE FOR TRACKING PROGRESS AGAINST THE SCHEDULE

 No. Shape works alongside P6, MS Project, Asta, or whatever you use for scheduling.
 You import activities into Shape at the start of the week, site teams update progress throughout the week, then you export that progress back to your master schedule.
 Shape bridges the gap between your schedule and the field.
 It doesn't replace your scheduling tools.

-Site teams don't see this as "one more system."
+Field teams don't see this as "one more system."
 They're using tools that make their daily work easier, with simple daily reports that pre-fill from yesterday, quick issue logging on their phone, messaging like WhatsApp that logs site records.
 Progress capture is built into these workflows, not a separate task.You also get visibility into who's using it and who isn't.
 The record quality monitor shows exactly who's submitting detailed reports and who needs coaching.
 You can address adoption issues immediately, not months later when you realise you're missing data.

 Most daily reports exist separately from your schedule.
 Someone still needs to extract information and manually update the schedule.
 Shape connects them directly.
-Site teams report against actual schedule activities, and you export that progress straight to P6 or MS Project.
+Field teams report against actual schedule activities, and you export that progress straight to P6 or MS Project.
 No re-entering information, no manual transfers between systems.

 The other key difference is detail.
 Traditional reports might say "worked on drainage," but Shape captures which activities progressed, by how much, with photos of the work, and what resources it took.
 It's detailed enough to actually update your schedule with confidence.